fbpx

 The internet is great, but it isn’t the only resource you have.
 Experts have been sharing their wisdom with others for years in person, in workshops, or in books.
 Sure I’ve taken a good bit of online courses from herbalists over the years, but the more I learn and increase my herbal knowledge, the more I find myself looking to books for information or to double-check myself.

-I get asked all the time what herbal books I recommend for beginners, so below, I’m sharing 11 herbal books for beginners with you.
+I get asked all the time what books I recommend for beginner herbalists, so below, I’m sharing 11 herbal books for beginners with you.

 11 Herbal Books For Beginners